310mc/https-310mc.github.io-tl/source/_posts/scout/hurray_normal_day.md

 ## Chapter 1

 {% note narration %}
 This story is translated by <a href="https://twitter.com/yoroshikilled" target="_blank">Peace</a>.
-I am hosting the translation for them.
+I am hosting the translation in their stead.
 For their translation terms, please read <a href="https://yoroshikilled.dreamwidth.org/18198.html" target="_blank">this</a>.
 {% endnote %}

 <div class="msr-season winter">